 Prices sim cards Copenhagen Airport

-Prices are in Danish Kroner and as of March 2024: 10 DKK = $1.47 USD and $1 USD = 6.82 DKK.
+Info and prices are updated as per November 2024.
+Prices are in Danish Kroner and 10 DKK = $1.4 USD and $1 USD = 7.1 DKK.

 Sim card vending machine in baggage hall

-While waiting for your luggage you can already buy a sim card for Denmark.
+While waiting for your luggage you can already buy a tourist sim card for Denmark.
 There is a sim card vending machine at Copenhagen Airport in the baggage claim hall that sells Lebara and Lycamobile sim cards.
-There is obviously no service at all.
-When buying a sim card for Denmark from a vending machine you will have to activate the sim card yourself on the website of the operator or find a Lycamobile or Lebara shop in Copenhagen city center.
+There is obviously no service.

 The prepaid sim cards costs between $5 and $8 USD and come with 200 MB free data and 50 calling minutes.
 Top up can be done at most 7-Elevens and convenience stores.
-All too complicated, NOT recommended.

 Lebara sim card at the 7-Eleven CPH Airport

-Which means you will have to buy data plans separately.
+Which means you will have to buy a data plans separately.
 Below are the bundles you can buy when you top up.
 You can top up directly at the 7-Eleven cashier.
 Lebara operates on the Telia and Telenor 4G/LTE networks in Denmark.

 The LEBARA 10 TIMER 60GB for 99 Kroner ($14 USD) sounds like a great deal.
 That means 2 GB per day and 10 hours of calling.
 Great if you stay just in Denmark, but…